igelbox/blender-ogf/README.md

 OGF-file support for Blender 3D

 ## Getting Started
- 1. download *.py-files
+ 1. download the **io_scehe_ogf** folder into your *blender/2.xx/scripts/addons* folder
- 2. open Blender-menu "User Preferences" > "Addons" > "Install from File"
- 3. select ogf_plugin.py file
- 4. enable "Import-Export: OGF Tools" plugin (check box)
+ 2. enable the plugin in *File->User Preferences->Addons->Import-Export* by checking the box on the right of "Import-Export: OGF Tools"